sp-hash/TeamBlackMiner/OPTIONS.md

 				Example:
 				TBMiner --hostname eu1.ethermine.org

--p --port                   Set port number for pool.
+-p -po --port			Set port number for pool

 				Example:
 				TBMiner --port 4444 --hostname eu1.ethermine.org

--W --wallet                 Set your wallet address.
+-W -wa --wallet			Set your wallet address

-			    On some pools wallet could be a username and you might register and use your username as wallet address.
+				On some pools wallet could be a username and you register and use your username as wallet address.

 				Example:
 				TBMiner --wallet 0x59Aa6EAfb389E814441D02Ba6EF33c10726e4B16
 				TBMiner --wallet joesmith

--w --worker-name            Set your pool worker name.
+-w -wn --worker-name		Set your pool worker name.
 				This is your rig name, your computers name, or could be your name.
 				Useful to identify different rigs or computers on a pool.

 				Example:
 				TBMiner --worker-name worker1

 -P --server-passwd          Set your pool server password.
                             Usely not needed.